We turn to police officers when we want to feel protected from harm. But what happens when a police officer is the one causing you to feel unsafe?

-Here in New York, you only have 90 days from the date of the incident to file a police brutality claim.
-That’s why it’s important to act quickly to retain a qualified attorney who can help you investigate your case and seek justice.
+In New York, you only have 90 days from the date of the incident to file a police brutality claim.
+That’s why it’s important to act quickly to retain a qualified attorney.
+They can help you investigate your case and seek justice.

 If you have been the victim of police brutality or misconduct you can file a claim online, in person, or by phone or mail with the New York City Civilian Complaint Review Board (CCRB).
 The CCRB is an independent agency that is “empowered to receive, investigate, mediate, hear, make findings, and recommend action on complaints against New York City police officers alleging the use of excessive or unnecessary force, abuse of authority, discourtesy, or the use of offensive language.”

-When you file a complaint with the CCRB, your claim will be impartially investigated, and if misconduct is found, the officer will most likely be disciplined.
+When you file a complaint with the CCRB, your claim will be impartially investigated.
+If misconduct is found, the officer will most likely be disciplined.
 You might also be able to mediate your claim with the officer directly and change his or her future conduct.

-Most importantly, when you file a claim, you are creating a permanent record that will be on that officer’s personnel history.
+Most importantly, when you file a claim, you create a permanent record that will be on that officer’s personnel history.
 So if another claim is filed against that same officer, your claim will help establish a pattern of behavior.